Home

 Organic Vegetable Fertilizer

-Organic Vegetable Fertilizer- The primary reason to choose an organic vegetable fertilizer is to condition your soil for the long haul.
+The primary reason to choose an organic vegetable fertilizer is to condition your soil for the long haul.
 When it is mixed in your soil it adds lots of organic material causing the soil to remain loose, oxygen rich, and hold more moisture, trace elements, and nutrients.

 Organic fertilizer also allows microbe organisms to produce and increase soil fertility which in turn promote a stronger healthier plant root system.
 In general, organic fertilizers release nutrients over a long period and your soil will be healthy and plant friendly.

 Don't use fresh or also called green manure in your vegetable garden when you plant because it usually contains disease-causing bacteria and organisms.
 You can however, apply it to your soil after last year's harvest to give it time over the winter months to break down for next year's planting.
-On the other hand it is O.K. to use organic fertilizer purchased from a garden outlet because it is already cured and ready to use.
+On the other hand it is OK to use organic fertilizer purchased from a garden outlet because it is already cured and ready to use.

 The main disadvantage with organic fertilizer is how long it takes to enrich your soil.
 Because it is organic, like Mother Nature, it takes time to work.
 A little planning ahead will easily take care of this disadvantage.
+If you planted crops last year, mix in new fertilizer after you harvest.
+This will give your organic fertilizer all winter to condition your soil and be ready for next spring's planting.

 If you haven't planted before take a cue from last year's gardeners and do the same.